hwik1999/INFO101/README.md

 # INFO101
 My name is Hunter
-and I'm epic
+I'm 22
-lol gamerz
+I like video games